GenericMappingTools/gmt/doc/rst/source/GMT_Docs_classic.rst

     where *date* must be in the *yyyy*\ [*-mm*\ [*-dd*]] (year, month, day-of-month) or *yyyy*\ [*-jjj*] (year and day-of-year) for Gregorian calendars and *yyyy*\ [*-*\ **W**\ *ww*\ [*-d*]] (year, week, and day-of-week) for the ISO calendar.
+Note: this format requirement only applies to command-line arguments and not time coordinates given via data files.If no *date* is given
-If no *date* is given we assume the current day.
+    we assume the current day.
 The **T** flag is required if a *clock* is given.

     The optional *clock* string is a 24-hour clock in